 Equity: The fair treatment, access, opportunity and advancement for all people, while at the same time striving to identify and eliminate barriers that prevent the full participation of some groups.
 The principle of equity acknowledges that there are historically underserved and underrepresented populations and that fairness regarding these unbalanced conditions is necessary to provide equal opportunities to all groups.

+Environmental Justice: Embraces the principle that all people and communities have a right to equal protection and equal enforcement of environmental laws and regulations… Race and class still matter and map closely with pollution, unequal protection, and vulnerability.
+Today, zip code is still the most potent predictor of an individual’s health and well-being… Reducing environmental, health, economic and racial disparities is a major priority of the Environmental Justice Movement.
+Delegates to the First National People of Color Environmental Leadership Summit held on October 24-27, 1991, in Washington DC, drafted and adopted 17 principles of Environmental Justice.
+Since then, The Principles have served as a defining document for the growing grassroots movement for environmental justice.

-:… … Extractive Industry Exploitation: People who live in areas where extractive industries operate often face poverty and human rights abuses.
+Extractive Industry Exploitation: People who live in areas where extractive industries operate often face poverty and human rights abuses.
 These industries exacerbate human rights abuses in many countries by making lands uninhabitable by polluting the environment.

 Gender Expression: External appearance of one's gender identity, usually expressed through behavior, clothing, haircut or voice, and which may or may not conform to socially defined behaviors and characteristics typically associated with being either masculine or feminine.